Where is Stuart Pearce now?

 The side were named the worst team in the country and Pearce was signed with the assistance of insurance firm Direct Line as part of their #directfix marketing campaign.

-After two and a half years out of football coaching, Pearce made a return as an assistant to David Moyes at West Ham United.
+After two and a half years out of football coaching, Pearce made a return as an assistant to David Moyes at West Ham United in November 2017.

 During his time out of the game Pearce had been working a lot on Sky Sports News as an analyst on their Premier League Daily slot.